Independent forex education Free professional tools Unbiased broker reviews

 XM and FBS are both popular forex brokers with strong followings in emerging markets, particularly in Asia, the Middle East, and Africa.
 Both position themselves as accessible, beginner-friendly brokers with low minimum deposits and bonus programs.

-XM was founded in 2009 and serves over 10 million clients across 190 countries.
-XM is known for its comprehensive educational resources, award-winning customer support in 30+ languages, and generous $30 no-deposit bonus program.
+XM was founded in 2009 and serves over 20 million clients across 190 countries.
+XM is known for its comprehensive educational resources, award-winning customer support in 30+ languages, and bonuses where eligible.

 FBS was founded in 2009 and has built a large user base particularly in Southeast Asia and the Middle East.
 FBS offers extremely high leverage (up to 1:3000), various bonus programs, and a straightforward trading experience focused on accessibility.